josh-lim1234/Project-3/peer-review.md

 ## 3. Code: Routes
-Skim through the student's code on Github.

-Find their routes file (`routes/web.php`).
-Thinking about ideal Route/Controller organization&mdash; is there any code in this file that should be happening in a Controller?
+There is no code that should be placed in a controller.

-If yes, describe.

 ## 4. Code: Views
 Skim through the View files in `/resources/views` and address as many of the following points as applicable:

-+ Is template inheritance used?
++ Template inheritance is used.
-+ Are there any separation of concern issues (i.e. non-display specific logic in view files)?
++ There was no non-display specific logic in the view files.
-+ Did they do anything in PHP that could have been done in Blade?
++ Based on my diagnosis, Blade was used as much as it could have been used.
-+ Did they use any Blade syntax/techniques you were unfamiliar with?
++ No they did not use any Blade syntax/techniques I were unfamiliar with.

 ## 5. Code: General
 Address as many of the following points as applicable:

-+ Do you notice any inconsistencies between the code and the course notes on [code style](https://github.com/susanBuck/dwa15-fall2018/blob/master/misc/code-style.md)?
++ I did not notice any inconsistencies between the code and the course notes.
-+ Are there any best practices discussed in course material that you feel were not addressed in the code?
++ I felt that this code followed all best practices discussed in the course material.
-+ Are there aspects of the code that you feel were not self-evident and would benefit from comments?
-+ Are there any parts of the code that you found interesting/would not have thought to do yourself?
-+ Are there any parts of the code that you don't understand?

-## 6. Misc
-Do you have any additional comments not covered in the above questions?
++ Most codes that weren't self evident were followed by comments.
++ The logic of his code was interesting, I personally would have approached the idea a different way.
++ Any code I didn't understand was explained with comments.